OlivierBinette/hw1/README.md

 #### Deadline and submission

 The deadline to submit Homework 1 is 11:59pm on Tuesday, September 10.
+Only your final commit will be graded.
+Do not forget to push your work to your assigned repository.

 #### Help

 - Post your questions in the #hw1 channel on Slack.
 Explain your error in as much detail as possible or give a reproducible example that generates the same error.
 Make use of the code snippet option available in Slack.

 - Visit the instructor or TAs in office hours.

--
+- The instructor and TAs will not answer any questions within the first 24 hours of this homework being assigned, and they will not answer questions within 6 hours of the deadline.

 #### Academic integrity

 This is an individual assignment.
+You may communicate with others in the course, but you must write-up your own solution.
+As a reminder, any code you use or find as inspiration must be cited.

 >Duke University is a community dedicated to scholarship, leadership, and service and to the principles of honesty, fairness, respect, and accountability.